Nagashima Resort ナガシマリゾート

 Hot spring complex

 Nagashima Spa Yuami no Shima has outdoor and indoor baths in both artificial and natural surroundings designed to feel like a traditional Japanese inn out in the countryside.
-Soak in a hot spring, warm your body in a sauna, treat yourself to a soothing massage, and choose from one of the many on-site restaurants for dining.
+Soak in a hot spring, warm your body in a sauna, treat yourself to a soothing massage, and choose from three restaurants for dining.

 Something extra for the kiddies